inlabru-org/inlabru/cran-comments.md

 ## R CMD check results and comments

+* R CMD check results for 2.14.1 are clean on all platforms, with no new warnings or errors compared to 2.14.0.
-* CRAN tests reporting
+* CRAN tests for 2.14.0 reported for R-devel:
   "Error in `sort.int(x, na.last = na.last, decreasing = decreasing, ...)`: 'x' must be atomic"
-  were due to overly narrow error detection, and have been fixed.
+  which was due to overly narrow error detection, and have been fixed.
-* CRAN errors for 2.14.0 for r-devel detecting possible > 2 thread requests are likely false positives, or should disappear, as the affected tests may have run with incorrect settings due to the error detection issue, that failed to terminate after certain errors, and that has now been fixed.
+* CRAN messages in the tests for 2.14.0 for r-devel detecting possible > 2 thread requests are due to an issue in the INLA package.
+The inlabru tests have been adjusted to avoid triggering the extra threads:

   > test-aggregate.R: OMP: Warning #96: Cannot form a team with 3 threads, using 2 instead.
   > test-aggregate.R: OMP: Hint Consider unsetting KMP_DEVICE_THREAD_LIMIT (KMP_ALL_THREADS), KMP_TEAMS_THREAD_LIMIT, and OMP_THREAD_LIMIT (if any are set).